Industry knowledge

 Ceramic products are typically made from a class of materials known as ceramics.
 Ceramics are non-metallic, inorganic materials that are usually composed of a combination of metallic and non-metallic elements.
 The main components of ceramic products are often clay minerals or other raw materials that contain a high proportion of clay minerals.
 However, ceramics can also be made from other materials such as oxides, carbides, nitrides, and silicates.

-The process of making ceramic products involves shaping the raw materials into the desired form and then subjecting them to high temperatures to achieve consolidation and structural transformation.
+ceramic products involves shaping the raw materials into the desired form and then subjecting them to high temperatures to achieve consolidation and structural transformation.
 This process is known as firing or sintering.
 During firing, the raw materials undergo chemical and physical changes, resulting in the formation of a solid, rigid structure with desirable properties such as strength, hardness, heat resistance, and electrical insulation.

 The specific composition of ceramic products can vary depending on their intended use and desired properties.
 For example, porcelain, a type of ceramic, is primarily made from a mixture of clay minerals, feldspar, and silica.
 Refractory ceramics used in high-temperature applications often contain alumina or silicon carbide.
 Other ceramics may incorporate additives or dopants to modify their properties, such as enhancing conductivity or introducing color.